CONDITIONS

 Postmenopausal bleeding (bleeding after menopause)

-Postmenopausal Bleeding: When to Seek Help and What It Could Mean
+Postmenopausal Bleeding: When to Get Help and What It Means

-Bleeding after menopause is always something that should be investigated.
-While it may not always signal a serious problem, it is considered abnormal — and deserves expert assessment to rule out any underlying causes.
+Bleeding after menopause is always something to be investigated.
+It may not always be serious but it’s abnormal and needs to be checked out.

-At Happiher, we offer prompt, compassionate support for women experiencing postmenopausal bleeding (PMB).
-If you’re looking for a private gynaecologist in London for investigation and peace of mind, we’re here to help.
+At Happiher, we offer fast, friendly support for women experiencing postmenopausal bleeding (PMB).
+If you’re looking for a private gynaecologist in London to investigate and put your mind at rest, we’re here to help.

 What Is Postmenopausal Bleeding?

-Postmenopausal bleeding refers to any abnormal bleeding that occurs more than a year after 12 consecutive months without a period — the point when menopause is considered complete.
+Postmenopausal bleeding is any bleeding that occurs more than a year after 12 consecutive months without a period — when menopause is considered complete.

 The bleeding may be: